doing-science-to-stuff/ndt/aws/README.md

 To keep these instructions as simple as possible, many common practices especially with respect to security have been left out.
 Use at your own risk.
-These instructions were last verified to work on 2019-05-13.
+These instructions were last verified to work on 2019-05-16.

 ---

+### Notational Conventions

+Different commands need to be run on different machines and possibly by different users.
+Which machine (and possibly user) a command should be run as, is indicated by the sample command prompt:
+ * `localhost$ ` : Regular user on your local machine.
+ * `ec2$ ` : The `ec2-user` on the cluster.

 ### Prerequisites